Questions about the Sodality of St Joseph:

 Why a men’s rosary group?

-Men need to pray the Rosary together with other Catholic men, because
+Men need to pray the Rosary together with other Catholic men, because our society is pagan, godless, and sinful.

 Why 8pm?
 Isn’t that kind of Late?